parsa-arabzadeh/neutron-star-TOV-solver-in-Python/README.md

 ## Physical Model

-The stellar structure is determined by solving the TOV equations:
+The stellar structure is determined by solving the Tolman–Oppenheimer–Volkoff (TOV) equations.

 ### Mass equation